Kunitachi District

-So it actually was Thackeray’s fault, though he wasn’t about to claim credit.
+So it was Thackeray’s fault, though he wasn’t about to claim credit.
 Peterson didn’t think such things were very funny when they happened to him.
 Chadwick was safe because Peterson wasn’t about to lift a finger against McGowan.

 “A glimmer of hope says he’s the strong, silent type.”
-It was the district’s first meeting together, and Chadwick was engaging in some wishful thinking.
+It was the district’s first meeting together and Chadwick was engaging in some wishful thinking.
 Cantwell had stepped out for the second or third time to go to the bathroom.

 “If he’s the mission president’s idea of making up for Peterson,” said Thackeray, “I think he overdid it.”